 It’s totally up to chance if the islands will be hit during the annual hurricane season (July to October) and if they will be, how bad the damage will be.

-Recognizing just how fragile their situation is, the Antiguan government has taken steps and made investment banking and financial services an important part of their country’s economy.
+The Antiguan government has taken several steps to diversify their economy and made investment banking and financial services an important part of their country’s economy.

 Just like its neighboring island states, the country lets foreigners invest and manage their capital at a fraction of the cost than in the western world.